Docs

 Security review checklist

-• Keep access logs and command execution history available for review.
+- Keep server logs and client logs available for regular review.